MLB’s testing sweep brings some success but optics are issue

 The 28-year-old Polanco is a key part to the Pirates lineup, especially after they traded Starling Marte to the Diamondbacks during the offseason.
 He battled injuries last season and hit .242 in 42 games.

-Puig recently near a one-year agreement with the Atlanta Braves that was contingent on him passing a physical.
+Puig recently was near a one-year agreement with the Atlanta Braves that was contingent on him passing a physical.
 The 29-year-old posted a statement on social media on Friday saying he had the virus.

 Puig said he is asymptomatic and feels “absolutely fine.”

-He hit a combined .267 with 24 homers and 84 RBIs for Cincinnati and Cleveland in 2019 and is the last major free agent who hasn’t agreed to a deal with a team.
+He hit a combined .267 with 24 homers and 84 RBIs for Cincinnati and Cleveland in 2019.

+Royals prospects Nick Dini and Daniel Tillo also tested positive for the virus.
+They are now quarantined.

 LEMAHIEU, FREEMAN RETURN

-Two All-Stars from last season — LeMahieu and Freeman — returned to the field after missing time due to COVID-19.
+Two All-Stars from last season — LeMahieu and Freeman — are among those who returned to the field after missing time due to COVID-19.

 The 32-year-old LeMahieu signed with the Yankees before the 2019 season and hit .327.
 He set career highs with 26 homers and 102 RBIs while splitting time among first, second and third.
 Manager Aaron Boone wants LeMahieu to build up his legs and said it’s not clear whether he will be ready for Thursday night’s opener at Washington.